Review | A Whole World Away

 Installation of the Sanctuary Exhibition at Stevenson Gallery

-Sactuary, a solo exhibition that is being hosted by the Stevenson Art Gallery in Johannesburg, South Africa, is one such a collection of works that portray the world we live in and a transcendence of our spaces within it.
-Mental or physical spaces of self-possession and serenity.
-The works are in abstract form featuring brightly colorful sequences that make reference to human figures (Walker), natural objects (Sun), artifacts of use (Conduit), points in time (Past Midnight), a state of mind (Reflections), and spaces (The Pond) – to name just a number of the artworks.
-With the most prevalent colors being aqua blue, yellow, red/orange, and green.
-The colors are layered onto each other, through a complex dripping method (that brings definite shape to the subjects).
-Taking the appearance of dream-like/semi-psychedelic figments.
+The visual language carried in the works is of bright and colourful sequences that reference abstracted human figures (Walker), natural objects (Sun), artefacts of use (Conduit), points in time (Past Midnight), state of the mind (Reflections), and nature spaces (The Pond), to name just a number of the artworks.
+With the most prevalent colours being aqua blue, yellow, red/orange, and green.
+The colours are layered onto each other, through a complex dripping method that gives identifiable form to the subjects.
+The figures in the paintings take the appearance of dream-like and semi-psychedelic figments.

 Reflections